JohnEarnest/Decker/docs/decker.md

 (list 0)~keys i.hist                                # is this image entirely blank?
 3 limit extract key orderby value desc from i.hist  # what are the 3 most common patterns in this image?
 ```

+The `image.pixels` attribute is for bulk reads or writes of pixels.
+Reading will always produce a matrix (list-of-lists) of pattern indices.
+Writing will accept either a flat list of pixels, automatically wrapped to the dimensions of the image, or a matrix of pixels, which behaves as if the matrix were razed into a flat list.
+In either case, it is the caller's responsibility to ensure that the source data matches the dimensions of the image.

 The `map[]` function is useful for re-paletting an image.
 For example, if we have an image `i` containing patterns 0 and 1, we could map them to red and green pixels, respectively, as follows:
 ```lil